md-shahnawaz-95/DecoratorPattern/README.md

 # Decorator Pattern
-This is a repository for explaining about the decorator pattern.
+This is a repository for explaining about the Decorator pattern.

 # Definition
 A decorator pattern attaches additional responsibilities to an object dynamically.